TL;DR

 Verify before you use

 Never send to an enriched email without verification.
-Never call an enriched phone without validating the format and line type.
+Never call an enriched phone number without validating the format and line type first.
 Verification is the step between "data found" and "data you can trust."
+Skipping it is how teams end up with 18% bounce rates and a blacklisted domain.

 Measure enrichment quality